Amarnathas2003/Data-Structure/SQL.md

 - ORDER BY = Sortes the result in ascending order by default.DESC for sorting in decending.

+- OFFSET = Specifys where to start selecting from

 - LIMIT = To limit the result upto a value

-- OFFSET = Specifys where to start selecting from
+- CURSOR = We can get result as few rows at a time

 - MIN = To get a MIN value from the column of table